-Table 2: IDC connector pin outs for SP49 board.
+Table 2: IDC connector pin outs for SP49 and SP56boards.

 The status pins are set or cleared based on the state of the PulseBlasterESR-PRO.
-For the SP4B and SP18A boards, the pins are located on IDC header Flag24...35, from pin 1 to pin 4.
-The status pins of the SP49 board are located on IDC header Flag24...35, from pin 1 to pin 3 and does not have a pin for the Stopped status.
-The status pins are defined as follows:
+For the SP18A boards, the status pins are located on IDC header Flag24...35, from pin 1 to pin 4.
+The status pins of the SP49 and SP56 boards are located on IDC header Flag24...35, from pin 1 to pin 3 and does not have a pin for the Stopped status.
+Please refer to the Status Pins Description for additional information on the status pins.